semente/bak/README.md

 # Known issues

 - It is recommended that you do full backups (`-f`) if you have changed your `.bakignore` file.
-Bak won't include a removed or modified pattern from this file that was changed before *lastfile* (`.bak`) in the next incremental backup.
+Bak may not include in next incremental backups files related to removed or modified ignore file patterns.
 A similar issue will occur when using the option `-s`.

 - dry run (`-n`) option is not implemented yet.